 If Kubernetes is Happy, Are You?

 The Kubernetes Web UI can give you a quick view of cluster health.
 And if you don’t see any red on the dashboard, all’s right with the world…right?
 Not necessarily.
 Cluster health only tells part of the story.
 Kubernetes is designed to be generic for a wider swath of workload placement.
 Applications that hog cluster infrastructure by triggering an autoscaler can go unnoticed until the cluster limits are reached.
 Advancements like Operators can help make Kubernetes more application-specific, but too often the end-to-end picture of the user journey is incomplete.
-AppDynamics can add value in monitoring both the Kubernetes platform and workloads placed on Kubernetes clusters.
+AppDynamics for Kubernetes monitoring can add value in monitoring both the Kubernetes platform and workloads placed on Kubernetes clusters.
 The efficiency and health of your Kubernetes platform, and the complete picture of the user journey—which can transverse Kubernetes and non-Kubernetes workloads—can be monitored with AppDynamics.